New Light Species and the CMB: Models

 In order to consider the general list of all possible models, we present our results for each interaction separately.
 For a large number of models, multiple such interactions will be present, such that these results will be even more restrictive.

-{\bf Electrons:} In the case where there are no couplings to pions or photons, the distribution function for $\phi$ immediately after the QCD phase transition is set by details of the UV theory.
-In particular, it depends on the details of global symmetry breaking, and also potentially on the details of inflation, depending on the relative timing of these two events.
-However, under the mild assumption that the Goldstone boson energy density $\rho$ is not substantially larger than $\rho_{SM}$ after the QCD phase transition, we find that any interactions between $\phi$ and the electron which are strong enough to partially thermalize $\phi$ require values of $\Lambda_e$ considerably lower than the current experimental bound.
-Therefore, we conclude that electron-$\phi$ interactions did not play a role in early universe thermodynamics.

-{\bf Photons:} We find that the bounds on photon-Goldstone couplings are restrictive enough such that the Goldstone bosons could not have been in thermal equilibrium with the SM after the QCD phase transition if $\phi$ couples only to photons.
-If there are additional interactions with other SM species, the combination of loop suppression factors with the restrictive bounds on Goldstone-pion couplings and Goldstone-electron couplings are such that interactions with photons are too weak to play a role in post-QCD phase transition thermalization of the Goldstones.
-Therefore, regardless of whether such photon interactions are present or not, they are irrelevant.
+{\bf Electrons/Photons:} Electron interaction rates are suppressed by $\frac{m_e}{T}$, and photon interaction rates are suppressed by the loop factor $\frac{e^2}{32\pi^2}$, such that these two heavily-constrained interactions do not play a role in the thermal evolution of Goldstone bosons.

-{\bf Pions:} The presence of sufficiently strong pion-$\phi$ couplings allows for $\phi$ to be in thermal equilibrium with the SM after the QCD phase transition.
-In the case where the couplings to the pions are the only couplings present in the low-energy theory, we find that in order for Goldstone bosons to be in thermal equilibrium with the pions and receive any of the pion's entropy, the coupling suppression scale must be $\Lambda \lesssim 5\times 10^6$ GeV.
+{\bf Pions:} For Goldstone bosons to be in thermal equilibrium with pions and receive any of the pion entropy redistribution, the coupling suppression scale must be $\Lambda \lesssim 5\times 10^6$ GeV.
 This is illustrated in figure \ref{fig:goldstone-pionly-results}.
 The maximum possible $\Lambda$ necessary is far below the bound on $\Lambda$ quoted above, and therefore the decoupling of the Goldstone must have happened during or before the QCD phase transition, making the Goldstone not a viable candidate for a contribution to $g_*$ in theories containing only pion interactions.

-{\bf Muons:} In the case of muon-only couplings, like the case of electron-only couplings, it is not possible to give well-defined initial conditions for the Goldstone boson distribution function just prior to the recoupling of the Goldstone boson to muons, preventing us from making any model-independent statements about the thermodynamics of the Goldstone bosons during recoupling.
-However, it is possible to state upper bounds for $\Delta g_*$.
-For all reasonable initial configurations of the Goldstone distribution function, if $\Lambda_\mu \lesssim 10^6$ GeV, then we expect that the Goldstone will fully thermalize with muons, and receive the full share of the entropy redistribution, leading to a contribution of $\Delta g_* = 0.26$, or $\Delta N_{eff} = 0.57$.
+{\bf Muons:} In the case of muon-only couplings, it is not possible to give well-defined initial conditions for the Goldstone boson distribution function just prior to the recoupling of the Goldstone boson to muons.
+For all reasonable initial configurations of the Goldstone distribution function, the maximum contribution possible would result from thermalization of the Goldstone bosons with muons, leading to a contribution of $\Delta g_* = 0.26$, or $\Delta N_{eff} = 0.57$.
 We plan to pursue more precise predictions in future work.